viktor-ferenczi/ai-grep/README.md

 ## Overview

-A grep like command line utility to work with large amounts of textual data from the command line without writing specialized code.
-It works by filtering the text through a graph of LLMs with configurable prompts.
-It is also available as Python library for easy integration.
+A grep like command line utility to work directly with textual data from the command line without having to write specialized code.

+- Scans for the files to process
+- Reads the files in subsequent chunks
+- Feeds the chunks to an LLM using the system prompt provided
+- Prints the generated output in the same order as the original chunks

+Chunks are processed in parallel in multiple LLM generations.

 ## Installation